On behalf of Riley | Ersoff LLP on Tuesday, August 13, 2019.

 - Not being able to link consequences to actions

-Effects of these disabilities
+Effects of intellectual disabilities and lead exposure

 The severity of the disability plays a significant role in how the person will have to cope throughout life.
 In the most serious cases, they will be unable to live alone.
 For others, they will require accommodations during school and work to help them learn the information they need to know.